 The bag crackles as your fingers scrape across the empty bottom- they’re GONE.
 Not quite believing that you ate the entire bag, you take a peek only to see a few dusty crumbs lingering on.
 Frustrated with your lack of self-control, it seems as though you may as well give up.

 As a Christian, you know how important self-control is to your walk with the Lord, and yet, it often alludes you (especially when it comes to eating).
-You want to make a change, but your failed attempts have left you feeling hopeless and you don’t know what to do, what to try, next.
+You want to make a change and get healthy, but your failed attempts have left you feeling hopeless and you don’t know what to do, what to try, next.

 Here you will find 10 Bible verses about self-control with helpful tips on how to apply these scriptures to how you eat.

 Don’t give up, dive IN!

 10 Bible Verses About Self Control With Food

 1. Titus 2:11-12 (ESV) For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age.

 Why do we even want to walk in self-control?
 After all, it’s not easy to be disciplined!
 This verse in Titus reminds us that it is the GRACE of God that motivates us to change.

 If you are here, feeling like you “have to” develop more self-control, I am going to ask you to look at it another way.
 Don’t try to force disciplined behavior; rather seek the grace of God and allow Him to change your heart.

 Here are a few verses that will help you see self-control like He does…